nirv-ai/docs/vault/README.md

 ## Setting up vault

+- generally this should be the first step _in all microservices_ deployed at NIRVai
+- `unless` your application requires access to 0 sensitive data and relies purely on configuration committed to git

 ### INTERFACE

+- TODO: there should be 0 use of vault CLI commands
+  - all invocations should go through the http api
 - all green field vault instances require human intervention
   - create root pgp key
   - create root token and unseal database